edf1247/penet-research/README.md

 Repo for penet research

 ## Usage
+1. Download the dataset and best PENet model weights from the PENet repo
+1. Preprocess the csv data by using the script found in the text-classification folder
+	- You will need to change the data path to the path where the csvs are stored
 1. Run the PENet model on the validation and test sets
-2. Run the text classifier
+1. Run the text classifier
-3. Pass the validation and test predictions for both models to the fusion model
+1. Pass the validation and test predictions for both models to the fusion model

 ## PENet Model
 Model from [this repo](https://github.com/marshuang80/penet)